plewis/plewis.github.io/phylogenetics/lab-ape.md

     nodelabels(round(cx,3), adj=c(0,-1), frame="n")
     nodelabels(round(cy,3), adj=c(0,+1), frame="n")

 In the nodelabels command, we supply the numbers with which to label the nodes.
-The vectors cx and cy contain information about the nodes to label, so APE knows from this which numbers to place at which nodes in the tree.
-The <tt>round</tt> command simply rounds the contrasts to 3 decimal places.
-The <tt>adj</tt> setting adjusts the spacing so that the contrasts for X are not placed directly on top of the contrasts for Y. The command <tt>adj=c(0,-1)</tt> causes the labels to be horizontally displaced 0 lines and vertically displaced one line up (the -1 means go up 1 line) from where they would normally be plotted.
+The vectors `cx` and `cy` contain information about the nodes to label, so APE knows from this which numbers to place at which nodes in the tree.
+The `round` command simply rounds the contrasts to 3 decimal places.
+The `adj` setting adjusts the spacing so that the contrasts for X are not placed directly on top of the contrasts for Y. The command `adj=c(0,-1)` causes the labels to be horizontally displaced 0 lines and vertically displaced one line up (the -1 means go up 1 line) from where they would normally be plotted.
 The contrasts for Y are displaced vertically one line down from where they would normally appear.
-Finally, the <tt>frame="n"</tt> just says to not place a box or circle around the labels.
+Finally, the `frame="n"` just says to not place a box or circle around the labels.

-You should find that the contrasts are the same as those shown as X* and Y* in the table above (as well as the summary slide (slide 13) in the [Independent Contrasts lecture](https://hydrodictyon.eeb.uconn.edu/people/plewis/courses/phylogenetics/lectures/2022/IndependentContrasts.pdf)).
+You should find that the contrasts are the same as those shown as X* and Y* in the table above (as well as the summary slide (slide 13) in the [Independent Contrasts](https://gnetum.eeb.uconn.edu/courses/phylogenetics/19a-indep-contrasts-annotated.pdf) lecture.

 Computing the correlation coefficient is as easy as: